syb7573330/PointGrow/README.md

 ### One-hot categorical vectors
 Generate point clouds conditioned on additional one-hot vectors, with their non-empty elements indicating ShapeNet categories.
 For example, following the order in the above table, the one-hot vector for airplane can be expressed as [1, 0, 0, 0, 0, 0, 0].

-* Train conditional PointGrow for one-hot vectors:
+* Train conditional PointGrow with one-hot vectors:
 ``` bash
 python train_conditional_one_hot.py
 ```
 Model parameters will be saved under "_log/conditional_model_one_hot_".

-* To generate 50 point clouds for airplane (cat_idx = 0) using the pre-trained model:
+* For example, to generate 50 point clouds for airplane (cat_idx = 0) using the pre-trained model:
 ``` bash
 python generate_conditional_one_hot.py --cat_idx 0 --tot_pc 50
 ```